The Social Workers Registration Act (2003) enables the SWRB to set standards for social work education in Aotearoa New Zealand.

 As well, a comparison of the draft Educations Standards against the standards of other national and international regulatory bodies was undertaken to analyse gaps or overlaps.
 During this early stage, the approaches to the prescription and monitoring of social work programme delivery were also in development.

 Ensuring that the standards are future-focused and flexible enough for alternative programme structures was important to meet future identified needs for the social work profession and to enable innovative approaches to qualification delivery.
-Further amendments were made in some areas with the goal of improving graduate competence and outcomes, and this work continued into 2025.
+Further amendments were made in some areas with the goal of improving graduate competence and outcomes.

-The final version of the Education Standards and the accompanying Prescription and Monitoring Framework was approved by the Board in May 2025, following incorporation of minor changes to introduce greater clarity.
-The earlier Programme Recognition Standards (PRS) will apply until the end of 2025 when the new Education Standards will be fully operational.
+The final versions of the Education Standards and the accompanying Prescription and Monitoring Framework were approved by the Board in May 2025, following incorporation of minor changes to introduce greater clarity.
+The earlier Programme Recognition Standards (PRS) applied until the end of 2025.
+The new Education Standards come into effect on 1 January 2026.

 We would like to acknowledge and thank all the people who have contributed their time and energy to this mahi.